Northwest Public Broadcasting: Expansion

 In 2010, KVTI in Tacoma, owned by Clover Park Technical College, began broadcasting Northwest Public Broadcasting full-time after budget cuts prompted the closure of its radio broadcasting program.
 In 2012, the Yakima School District's KYVT began broadcasting NWPB's NPR News programming under an agreement in which the network provided the district's skills center and an HD2 subchannel for its student programming in exchange for studio space and a primary frequency for the news service, which had not been previously available in Yakima.

 On November 1, 2013, WSU launched a third station in Pullman: KJEM (89.9 FM), broadcasting jazz music 24 hours a day to the Pullman and Moscow area and named for J. Elroy McCaw.

 In 2018, Northwest Public Radio merged with Northwest Public Television to become Northwest Public Broadcasting.
-NWPB broadcasts KWSU-TV from Kamiak Butte to serve the eastern Washington and western Idaho covering Pullman to Spokane.
-KTNW broadcasts from Richland and covers the Tri-cities area.
-KWSU-Broadcasts on channel 10.
-KTNW broadcasts on channel 31.
+NWPB broadcasts KWSU-TV (channel 10) from Kamiak Butte to serve the eastern Washington and western Idaho covering Pullman to Spokane.
+KTNW (channel 31) broadcasts from Richland and covers the Tri-Cities area.

 On April 19, 2022, the Sleeping Lady Foundation's KOHO-FM began broadcasting NWPB's Jazz programming based at KJEM under a programming and services agreement, bringing NWPB's Jazz network to Central Washington for the first time.

+In 2024, Northwest Public Broadcasting launched Press A to Play, an original radio radio show featuring video game music.

+WSU and NWPB announced in October 2025 that KWSU-TV would cease operations on December 31; the closure followed the loss of federal funding for the Corporation for Public Broadcasting and a $1.8 million cut to NWPB's budget.
+NWPB's radio network and KTNW will continue operations; KWSU donors will retain access to PBS Passport via KTNW, and other PBS programming will remain available in the Pullman and Spokane areas via KSPS-TV and Idaho Public Television.